 CONNECTING A 4-PRONG CABLE TO 3-PRONG OUTLET

-The homes built prior to 1996 may have a 3-hole 120/240V outlet.
+Many homes in North America have a 3-hole 120/240V outlet.
 Some homes built prior to 1996 may have NEMA 10-30R.
 It provides two “hot” wires and neutral (see diagram).
-The old appliances used with such an outlet had a jumper between neutral terminal and grounding lug.
-People are often looking for a 3-prong to 4-prong adapter.
+The old appliances that used such an outlet had a jumper between neutral terminal and grounding lug.
+By the way, people are often looking to buy a 3-prong to 4-prong adapter.
 Well, there is no such thing: nobody sells it because having plugs on both ends is not safe.
 In order to connect a generator output to the home wiring via an existing 3-hole outlet you’ll have to make your own cable.
 Here is how.
 Take a standard 4-wire generator cord and remove its socket.
 This will expose four leads.
 Then there are two options.
-If you happen to have a mating 3-prong plug NEMA 10-30P, attach its X and Y terminals to two line wires and W to the neutral (refer to L14-30 pinout above).
-Alternatively, if you already have a 3-prong drier cord, you can tie its loose ends to L1, L2 and N of the generator cord by using wire nuts.
-In both cases the remaining green lead can be used to ground the genset (read below).
+If you have a loose mating 3-prong plug NEMA 10-30P, attach its X and Y terminals to two line wires, and W to the neutral (refer to L14-30 pinout above).
+Alternatively, if you have a 3-prong drier cord, you can tie its loose ends to L1, L2 and N of the generator cord by using wire nuts.
+In both cases the remaining green lead can be used to ground the genset frame (read below).

 To reduce risk, it is important to follow proper power-up and power-down sequences as described below.

 - Turn OFF the main electrical service disconnect and attach a visible note “Do not turn on”;

 - Turn OFF all branch breakers in your distribution panel including the double-pole breaker for the drier or another outlet that you plan to use;

 - Assure that frame of your generator is grounded (see the safety warning above);

 - Start it up and let it stabilize for 5 minutes;

-- Turn on the double-pole breaker that feeds the 120/240V drier line;
+- Turn on the double-pole breaker that feeds the 120/240V genset’s outlet;

-- Begin turning on individual switches in your electrical panel to energize the critical branches which you want to backup one at a time.
+- Begin turning on individual switches in your electrical panel to energize the critical branches which you want to backup.
+Do it one at a time.

 A proper reverse procedure is equally important to reduce risk.